-- Physical systems - Apply dimensional analysis as a tool - Construct a mathematical model that describes the motion of a physical system including such elements as masses, springs, gravity, friction, ropes, pulleys, beams, etc. - Analyze such a model including - \ Determining Equilibria and their stability - \ Interconverting with total/kinetic/potential energy, where these exist - \ Constructing and interpreting a phase plane diagram - Understanding connections between these (e.g., constructing a physical system that would display behavior similar to that shown in a phase plane diagram.) - Traffic flow - Solve problems using Eulerian and Lagrangian descriptions of the motion of objects in 1D - Solve the 1D conservation law by the method of characteristics, including ones with shocks or rarefactions
+- Physical systems - Apply dimensional analysis as a tool - Construct a mathematical model that describes the motion of a physical system including such elements as masses, springs, gravity, friction, ropes, pulleys, beams, etc. - Analyze such a model including - Determining Equilibria and their stability - Interconverting with total/kinetic/potential energy, where these exist - Constructing and interpreting a phase plane diagram - Understanding connections between these - Traffic flow - Solve problems using Eulerian and Lagrangian descriptions of the motion of objects in 1D - Solve the 1D conservation law by the method of characteristics, including ones with shocks or rarefactions - Quantitatively and qualitatively determine what will happen to traffic due to various stimuli, such as traffic lights or accidents.